VoxeLibre/VoxeLibre/CONTRIBUTING.md

 relatively new programmer, you can reach us on Discord, Matrix or IRC for questions about git, Lua, Minetest API, MineClone2 codebase or anything related to MineClone2.
-We can help you avoid writing code that would be deemed inadequeate, or help you become familiar with MineClone2 better, or assist you use development tools.
+We can help you avoid writing code that would be deemed inadequate, or help you become familiar with MineClone2 better, or assist you use development tools.

 ### Maintain your own code, even if alreay got merged